 Workout Starts Within Two To Three Hours

-- Mushroom soup with veggies.
+- Mushroom soup with veggies and rice.

 - One whole wheat flatbread, chickpeas curry, and sautéed/boiled veggies.